matthigg/micro-Chat/README.md

-# Web Programming with Python and JavaScript - Project 1
+# Web Programming with Python and JavaScript - Project 2

+# Description
+- This is project 2 for CS50 Web Development with Python and Javascript.
+It is a chat application that uses Flask SocketIO that allows users to create a username (but not a password), create and join chatroom channels, and send messages that can be seen by other users within the channel.

+# Configuration
-- Using Powershell you can set environment variables manually from the command line:
+- Before launching the Flask application you have to set the FLASK_APP environment variable.
+In Powershell you can set FLASK_APP as well as other environment variables manually from the command line:

   $ FLASK_APP='application.py'
   $ FLASK_ENV='development'